Connect with others who understand.

 Dealing with a flushed face can be difficult, especially combined with other MS symptoms.
 As one MyMSTeam member shared, “I have a flushed face daily.
 When my face is flushed, my face and scalp sweat.
 It’s embarrassing when I am in public.”

-Other dermatological conditions may also cause a person’s face to become red or flushed.
-One such condition is rosacea — an inflammatory skin disorder that leads to reddened skin and visible blood vessels on the face.
+Other dermatological conditions may also cause a flushed face with MS. One such condition is rosacea — an inflammatory skin disorder that leads to redness on lighter skin tones or darker patches on deeper skin tones, along with telangiectasia (visible blood vessels) on the face.
+It can also cause bumps that resemble acne or a face rash.

-Rosacea tends to cause facial redness that is persistent (chronic).
+Rosacea tends to cause persistent facial discoloration.
 It also tends to worsen over time if left untreated.
-When treated, it can go into remission and only resurface during flare-ups or when exposed to triggers.
+When rosacea is treated, symptoms of rosacea may go away and only come back during rosacea flare-ups or after exposure to triggers.
 Rosacea triggers include:

 • Sun exposure